ckan/ckan/doc/maintaining/configuration.rst

           # CKAN documentation, thus has no value for extensions.
           example: some-valid-value

           # an explanation of the effect that option has.
-Don't hesistate to
+Don't hesitate to
           # put as much details here as possible
           description: |
               Nullam eu ante vel est convallis dignissim.
 Fusce suscipit, wisi